Immune Support In A Glass: New Study Finds That Vitamins And Bioactives In 100% Orange Juice Help Shore Up Natural Immunity And Fight Immune-sapping Inflammation In The Body

-LONDON, July 14, 2021 /PRNewswire/ -- A new research review, published in Frontiers in Immunology1, has found that a simple glass of citrus juice - for example orange or grapefruit - contains key nutrients and bioactive substances that help our immune system to work efficiently.
+BRUSSELS, July 19, 2021 /PRNewswire/ -- A new research review, published in Frontiers in Immunology1, has found that a simple glass of citrus juice - for example orange or grapefruit - contains key nutrients and bioactive substances that help our immune system to work efficiently.

 Scientists examined evidence from nearly 200 different studies and reports, and concluded that vitamin C, folate and polyphenol compounds in citrus juices have the capacity to impact on immune health, fight inflammation and improve our defence against bacteria and viruses.